josephfran27/Seasonal-Allergy-Data/README.md

 A full-stack web application that provides real-time pollen and allergen data to help users make descisions about their outdoor activities based on their location.
 This project really hit home as someone who suffers from seasonal allergies.

 ## Features
-• Real-time Pollen Data based on locatoin
+• Real-time Pollen Data based on location
 • Health reccomendations
 • Responsive design